vituum/docs/docs/guide/features.md

 # About Vituum and its features

-The main feature of Vituum is to add some additional features on top of Vite.
+The main feature of Vituum is to add some additional features on top of Vite via plugins.
 With minimal config and all modern frontend features cooked-in out of the box.

 Think of it like a **Vite starter pack** ready to go.

 It's also a bridge for developers who still depend on template engines or older front-end tools like **gulp** or **grunt** and want to migrate to **Vite**.

-Vituum can also be used as a static site generator, but we recommend using [Astro](https://astro.build/) or [Eleventy](https://www.11ty.dev/) for such a full experience.
+Vituum can also be used as a small static site generator, but we recommend using [Astro](https://astro.build/) or [Eleventy](https://www.11ty.dev/) for a full SSG experience.

-## 🛠️ Predefined config and integrations
-Learn more how Vituum changes the default Vite config in [here](/config/)

-Vituum is by default extended with core **[PostCSS](https://postcss.org/)** plugins _(postcss-import, postcss-nesting, custom-media, custom-selectors)_ ready to use that modern css syntax today.

-Other features such as **[PostHTML](https://posthtml.org/)**, **[Tailwind CSS](https://tailwindcss.com/)**, or [Template engines](/guide/template-engines) can be optionally added with the [Integrations](/guide/integrations).

-With this API you can pre-define config options, plugin options or create tasks that can be run via `vituum` command.
-See how we used the API for [@newlogic-digital/core](https://github.com/newlogic-digital/core)

 ## 📄 Multi-page support
 Vituum makes it easy to use multiple `.html` files in views directory out of the box.